f5devcentral/f5-aws-ecs-anywhere-sample/python/README.md

 You will want to modify the input variables to match your environment.

+The `terraform` directory contains a sample of a working environment.
+See the [README.md](../terraform/README.md) for more details.

 ### SQS Queue

 The controller by default will check for updates every 30 seconds.
 You can also configure the controller